Skip to main content

 The platform itself is functional but unremarkable.
 It covers HK stocks, US stocks (with limitations on order types), A-shares via Stock Connect, and a range of bond and fund products.
 For investors who value the comfort of a major bank and do not need advanced trading tools, it does the job.

-Where HSBC falls short: Fees are steep.
-The 0.25% commission with a HK$100 minimum means you are paying at least HK$100 even on a HK$5,000 trade -- that is 2% just on the buy side.
-There is no Level 2 data, charting tools are basic, and the platform has not meaningfully evolved in years.
-HSBC InvestDirect is designed for investors who trade infrequently and are willing to pay a premium for banking integration and brand trust.
+Where HSBC falls short: HSBC InvestDirect's fees are steep.
+HSBC's 0.25% commission with a HK$100 minimum means you are paying at least HK$100 even on a HK$5,000 trade -- that is 2% just on the buy side.

 Best for: HSBC banking customers who trade infrequently and prioritise convenience and institutional trust over cost.